Children’s services models

 Originally published in 2013, our monograph highlights the evidence-based research on the use of psychotherapeutic agents in children and principles for optimal children’s psychopharmacotherapy practice that underpins our model of care for serving children, youth and their families.

-In January 2022, Magellan completed an extensive review and update of the monograph to incorporate the most current research, including on the following, and continue to serve as a resource for primary care physicians, including pediatricians, and behavioral health practitioners in making decisions–as well as families to learn more and be informed–about behavioral health treatment options for children and adolescents.
+In January and October 2022, Magellan completed an extensive review and updates of the monograph to incorporate the most current research, including on the following, and continue to serve as a resource for primary care physicians, including pediatricians, and behavioral health practitioners in making decisions–as well as families to learn more and be informed–about behavioral health treatment options for children and adolescents.
 This research and information is also available for advocacy organizations and policymakers in advancing a public policy agenda and best practices to meet the challenges of children, youth and families involved in all child-serving systems.

 - New indications since the last update in 2017